-Blue Card Implementation - from 1st March 2018
+Blue Card Implementation

 - When a player leaves the field due to signs and symptoms of suspected concussion, the referee will show them a Blue Card.
 This triggers an off-field process.
-(Blue Card applies in U13s and older.) - A tactically replaced player may return to play to replace a player who has been shown a Blue Card.
+(Blue Card applies in U13s and older.) - A tactically replaced player may return to play to replace a player who has been shown a Blue Card. - Replacements due to blood injury, concussion or injury due to foul play do not count in the designated number of movements.

-Touch-line Law Trials 2017
+Touch-line Law

-- A player who is attempting to bring the ball under control is now deemed to be in possession of the ball. - When a player jumps from inside the playing area, and before landing in touch, manages to knock (or catch and throw) the ball from across plane of touch back into the playing area, this is now play on (previously this was in touch). - The process used to decide who has taken the ball into touch changes for 2018.
-Previously whether the ball was rolling or stopped was relevant, now the guestion is: did the ball reach the plane? - If the ball has reached the plane of touch when it is caught, then the catcher is not deemed to have taken the ball into touch. - o If the ball has not reached the plane of touch when it is caught or picked up, then the catcher is deemed to have taken the ball into touch, regardless of if the ball was in motion or stationary. - The principle above also applies to the goal-lines, touch-in-goal, 22m and dead-ball lines. - To make a Mark, a player must catch a ball that has reached the plane of the 22-metre line.
+- A player who is attempting to bring the ball under control is now deemed to be in possession of the ball. - When a player jumps from inside the playing area, and before landing in touch, manages to knock (or catch and throw) the ball from across plane of touch back into the playing area, this is now play on (previously this was in touch). - The process used to decide who has taken the ball into touch changed in 2018.
+Previously whether the ball was rolling or stopped was relevant, now the question is: did the ball reach the plane? - If the ball has reached the plane of touch when it is caught, then the catcher is not deemed to have taken the ball into touch. - If the ball has not reached the plane of touch when it is caught or picked up, then the catcher is deemed to have taken the ball into touch, regardless of if the ball was in motion or stationary. - The principle above also applies to the goal-lines, touch-in-goal, 22m and dead-ball lines. - To make a Mark, a player must catch a ball that has reached the plane of the 22-metre line.